ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 `application/alto-costmap+json`, `application/alto-endpointcost+json`, or
 `application/alto-propmap+json`).

-If an ALTO Server provides incremental updates for this Path Vector resource, it must generate incremental updates for each part separately.
-The Client-id must have the following format:
+If an ALTO server provides incremental updates for this Path Vector resource, it must generate incremental updates for each part separately.
+The client-id must have the following format:

 ~~~~~~~~~~
-   pv-Client-id '.' part-resource-id
+   pv-client-id '.' part-resource-id
 ~~~~~~~~~~

-where pv-Client-id is the Client-id assigned to the Path Vector request, and part-resource-id is the `Resource-Id` header value of the part.
+where pv-client-id is the client-id assigned to the Path Vector request, and part-resource-id is the `Resource-Id` header value of the part.
 The media-type must match the `Content-Type` of the part.